tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/posts/Better Way to Learn Scales.md

 ## Other Scales

 Of course, there are also other scales which are not part of the master scale.
 For example, pentatonic, harmonic, and I think even more for the guitar.
 There might be some similar tricks to these, but I haven't found any, and decided to learn them just the old regular way; through shapes.
 For harmonic minor, I came across [this Reddit post](https://www.reddit.com/r/guitars/comments/uozs96/an_easy_way_to_learn_scale_modes_for_ionian_and/).
 I haven't looked much into it, but it seems to work in the same way as the regular MILLPAD chart.
+By the way, I found an awesome set of tools that can be used, such as finding a scale for your spontaneously made riff.
+It's called [Musmath](https://www.musmath.com/) — check it out and see how you can use it when learning the scales.